 Marc's Memo - July 2017 Updates

 The collapse of the Senate’s Trumpcare legislation was a result of the American people speaking out against its devastating effects.
-Let me be clear, repealing the Affordable Care Act will cause irreparable harm for thousands of families in my district who already struggle to pay for a routine check-up.
+Let me be clear, repealing the Affordable Care Act will cause irreparable harm to thousands of families in my district who already struggle to pay for a routine check-up.
 The Affordable Care Act (ACA) isn't perfect, but it's time that both sides of the aisle come together and work on a bipartisan fix that works for all Americans.

-Although the month of July was focused on Congressional Republicans continued attack on the ACA, the House passed the National Defense Authorization Act for Fiscal Year 2018.
+Although the month of July was focused on Congressional Republicans continued attacks on the ACA, the House passed the National Defense Authorization Act for Fiscal Year 2018.
 I am honored to serve on the House Armed Services Committee to ensure that Congress can provide proper resources to keep our country safe from escalating global threats.
 For more information on what the final House version of NDAA included, please click here.

 As your representative in Congress, it is important to hear directly from the residents I represent on issues like healthcare and our national security.
 That is why I’m proud to host two town halls on Tuesday, August 15 and Thursday, August 17 during the August District Work Period.
 This will be your opportunity to directly share your thoughts with me on legislation that affects you and your community.
 For more information on the Dallas and Tarrant County Town Halls or to RSVP, please visit my webpage.